I’d love you to contact me if you are interested in coming with us – info (@) bloggeratlarge.com

 I have been to South America a couple of times and I’ve worked with House of Travel Howick to put this awesome three-week itinerary together to see, taste and experience some of the highlights and show you some of the amazing gems this continent has to offer.
+We have moved the original dates in June back to October to allow people more time to get organised – and it will be spring time!

 So where are we going in South America?